bracke/AdaReferenceCard/README.md

 The PDF version is available in a range of paper sizes:

-- ISO A4 landscape
+- ISO A4 landscape.
-- ISO A4 portrait
+- ISO A4 portrait.
-- US Legal landscape
+- US Legal landscape.
-- US legal portrait
+- US legal portrait.
-- ISO A2 landscape
+- ISO A2 landscape.
-- ISO A2 portrait
+- ISO A2 portrait.
-- ISO B2 landscape (poster size)
+- ISO B2 landscape (poster size).

 *You likely want either the ISO A4 landscape version or the US legal landscape version.*